 Both the complainant and respondent are strongly encouraged to cooperate during the investigation for the College to be able to determine an accurate outcome.
 The College will protect the identity of the complainant to the greatest extent possible by using alternative means of identification.
 Personally identifiable information (PII) will not be shared unless the complainant gives express consent to do so.

-Personally identifying information (PII) is defined in Section 40002(a) of the Violence Against Women Act of 1994 as individually identifying information for or about an individual, including information likely to disclose the location of a victim of domestic violence, dating violence, sexual assault or stalking, regardless of whether the information is encoded, encrypted, hashed or otherwise protected, including:
+Personal Identifiable Information (PII) is defined in Section 40002(a) of the Violence Against Women Act of 1994 as individually identifying information for or about an individual, including information likely to disclose the location of a victim of domestic violence, dating violence, sexual assault or stalking, regardless of whether the information is encoded, encrypted, hashed or otherwise protected, including:

-- a first and last name; - a home or other physical address; - contact information (including a postal, e-mail or Internet protocol address, or telephone or facsimile number); - a social security number, driver's license number, passport number or student identification number; and - any other information, including date of birth, racial or ethnic background, or religious affiliation that would serve to identify any individual.
+- First and last name. - Home or other physical address. - Contact information (including a postal, e-mail or Internet protocol address, or telephone or facsimile number). - Social security number, driver's license number, passport number or student identification number. - Any other information, including date of birth, racial or ethnic background, or religious affiliation that would serve to identify any individual.